Carnival in Belgium is steeped in history and folklore, with several celebrations dating more than 500 years, such as the Binche Carnival.

 Before the period of Lent begins 40 days before Easter, Belgians take part in the frivolous tradition of carnival – with a quirky Belgian twist.
 During Belgian carnival, heads are bopped with pig bladders, oranges thrown at crowds and flesh pinched – all in the name of fun, and in some cases, good luck.

 Traditionally, carnival in Belgium stems from pagan traditions to expel winter spirits and encourage spring, although it became tied to the Christian period of Lent around the turn of the 6th century.
-Unlike their neighbours whose Dutch carnival celebrations finish before Ash Wednesday, the starting day of Lent, the Belgian carnival season extends until mid-Lent in March.
+Unlike their neighbors whose Dutch carnival celebrations finish before Ash Wednesday, the starting day of Lent, the Belgian carnival season extends until mid-Lent in March.

-It is also a great time to indulge in carnival regional specialities, such as the sweet meringue Baisers de Malmedy, Pets-de-nonne (‘nun’s fart’) of fried choux-pastry, or the cream-filled doughnuts Boules de Berlin.
+It is also a great time to indulge in carnival regional specialties, such as the sweet meringue Baisers de Malmedy, Pets-de-nonne (‘nun’s fart’) of fried choux-pastry, or the cream-filled doughnuts Boules de Berlin.
 You can read more about the top Belgian desserts and top Belgian foods.

 If you want to partake in carnival in Belgium, here are some of the most famous of Belgium’s quirky carnivals, including Binche carnival, Stavelot, Aalst and Malmedy.

-Binche carnival: 26–28 February 2017
+Binche Carnival: 26–28 February 2017

 Events to drive evil spirits away start on Sunday with a procession, followed by a musical event on Monday.
 The folkloric Binche carnival culminates on Shrove Tuesday when about 1,000 local men transform into the clown-like character called Gilles.
 Wearing identical wax masks, wooden clogs and straw-stuffed, medieval black, red and yellow costumes, the performers gather at the town’s Grand Palace to perform a dance with brooms and ‘sweep evil spirits away’.
 The ‘ramon’ they hold – a bunch of willow twigs – represents a broomstick, and Gilles throw twigs to people they know to bring them good luck.
-It is said the carnival costumes were a 19th-century revival of a feast held in 1549 in honour of ruler Charles V, in which courtiers wore disguises.
+It is said the carnival costumes were a 19th-century revival of a feast held in 1549 in honor of ruler Charles V, in which courtiers wore disguises.
 You can learn more at Binche’s museum dedicated to the carnival.

 In mid-afternoon, the Gilles shed their masks in exchange for hats adorned with tall, white ostrich plumes.
 They sing and dance in the middle of busy streets and, armed with baskets of blood oranges, pelt the crowd with fruits – a symbol of fertility and the coming spring.
 Binche carnival bystanders are considered lucky if they get hit by the oranges, and it is an insult to throw it back.